Robust evaluation of treatment effects in longitudinal studies with truncation by death or other intercurrent events

-Table \ref{tab: rescuebinary} presents the simulation results for settings 2 and 3.
-Across both simulation settings, the unadjusted PLOT estimator (\ref{UnadjEst}) shows negligible bias and nominal coverage.
-For the adjusted PLOT (\ref{AdjDMLsp}) and CPLOT (\ref{CPLOTestEIFsp}) estimators without cross-fitting, standard errors are underestimated, leading to reduced coverage.
-Incorporating cross-fitting corrects this, yielding low bias, nominal coverage and the smallest variability among all methods.
-These gains are particularly evident in setting 2 (treatment switching), where alternatives such as SACE, IPCW, LOCF and the survivor-based estimator suffer from bias and poor coverage, due to violations of their assumptions.
-In setting 3 (binary outcome), SACE and IPCW perform reasonably well in terms of bias, though with higher variance, and IPCW deviates from the nominal coverage level.
-The LOCF and survivor-based estimators perform worst as they clearly deviate from zero.
-Both cross-fitted adjusted estimators (PLOTadj-CF and CPLOT-CF) again achieve nominal coverage and remain close to zero, even though the PLOT estimand differs from zero in this setting due to the nonlinear link function (see Section~\ref{sec: assumptions}).
-As expected, we generally see huge improvements with respect to LOCF by comparing individuals at the same time point.
-Overall, the cross-fitted adjusted estimators are the most stable and efficient.
+Table \ref{tab:rescuebinarycount} presents the simulation results for settings 2, 3, and 4.
+Across both simulation settings, the PLOT estimators (with cross-fitting) show negligible bias and nominal coverage.
+This is so despite the PLOT estimand differing from zero in setting 3 and 4 due to the nonlinear link function (see Section~\ref{sec: assumptions}).
+Without cross-fitting, standard errors are underestimated, leading to reduced coverage.
+The adjusted PLOT and CPLOT estimators have the smallest variability among all methods.
+The gains are particularly evident in setting 2, where alternatives such as SACE, IPCW, LOCF and the survivor-based estimator suffer from bias and poor coverage due to violations of their assumptions.
+In setting 3, SACE and IPCW perform reasonably well in terms of bias, but have higher variance, and IPCW deviates from the nominal coverage level.
+The LOCF and survivor-based estimators are clearly biased.
+The results for setting 4 (count outcome) are very similar to setting 3.
+The CPLOT estimator with cross-fitting again exhibits the best performance.
+The PLOT estimators (both adjusted and unadjusted) deviate further from zero due to the nonlinear link function, but nonetheless show a huge improvement relative to LOCF by comparing individuals at the same time point.